Sidney Lumet: Psychodramas

 An earlier example of psychodrama was The Pawnbroker (1964), starring Rod Steiger.
-In it, Steiger played a Holocaust survivor whose spirit had been broken and who lives day-to-day as a pawn shop manager in Harlem.
-Lumet used the film to examine, with flashbacks, the psychological and spiritual scars Steiger's character lives with, including his lost capacity to feel pleasure.
+In it, Steiger plays a Holocaust survivor whose spirit has been broken and who lives day-to-day as a pawn shop manager in Harlem.
+Lumet used the film to examine, with flashbacks, the psychological and spiritual scars with which Steiger's character lives, including his lost capacity to feel pleasure.
 Steiger, who made nearly 80 films, said during a TV interview that the film was his favorite as an actor.

 Issues of social justice

-Serpico (1973) was the first of four "seminal" films Lumet made during the 1970s that marked him as "one of the greatest filmmakers of his generation".
+Serpico (1973) was the first of four "seminal" films that Lumet made during the 1970s that marked him as "one of the greatest filmmakers of his generation".
 It was the story of power and betrayal in the New York City police force, with an idealistic policeman battling impossible odds.

-As Lumet was a child during the Depression, he grew up poor in New York City and witnessed the poverty and corruption all around him.
-It instilled in him at an early age the importance of justice for a democracy, a subject he tried to put in his films.
+Lumet was a child during the Depression, and grew up poor in New York City, witnessing poverty and corruption.
+It instilled in him at an early age a belief in the importance of justice for a democracy, a subject that he tried to put in his films.
 He admitted, however, that he did not believe that the movie business itself has the power to change anything.
-"There is, as he says, a lot of 'shit' to deal with in the entertainment industry, but the secret of good work is to maintain your honesty and your passion".
+Rapf writes, "There is, as he says, a lot of 'shit' to deal with in the entertainment industry, but the secret of good work is to maintain your honesty and your passion."
 Film historian David Thomson writes of his films:

 New York City settings

-Lumet always preferred to work in New York City and shunned the dominance of Hollywood.
+Lumet preferred to work in New York City and shunned the dominance of Hollywood.
 As a director, he became strongly identified with New York City.
-"I always like being in Woody Allen's world", he said.
+"I always like being in Woody Allen's world," he said.
 He claimed that "the diversity of the City, its many ethnic neighborhoods, its art and its crime, its sophistication and its corruption, its beauty and its ugliness, all feed into what inspires him".
 He felt that in order to create, it is important to confront reality on a daily basis.
-For Lumet, "New York is filled with reality; Hollywood is a fantasyland".
+For Lumet, "New York is filled with reality; Hollywood is a fantasyland."

-He used New York City time and again as the backdrop – if not the symbol – of his "preoccupation with America's decline", according to film historians Scott and Barbara Siegel.
-Lumet was attracted to crime-related stories in New York City urban settings where the criminals get caught in a vortex of events they can neither understand nor control, but are forced to resolve.
+He often used New York City as the backdrop—if not the symbol—of his "preoccupation with America's decline", according to film historians Scott and Barbara Siegel.
+Lumet was attracted to crime-related stories in New York City urban settings, where the criminals get caught in a vortex of events that they can neither understand nor control but are forced to resolve.